One Direction’s Harry Styles Is A Rock Star: Fans Get Ready To Rock To New Album

 Now the One Direction rock star and Columbia Records are preparing to reap the rewards, as millions of One Direction fans anxiously await the April 7 release of the One Direction crooner’s hard rocking new solo album.

 Harry Styles’ new album is strongly rumored to be released on April 7, since radio personality Elvis Duran reportedly commented on a potential release date.
-Elvis Duran said he would be playing Styles new track in “two Fridays time,” according to MTV, who reported on this tweet.
+Elvis Duran said he would be playing Styles’ new track in “two Fridays time,” according to MTV, who reported on this tweet.

 ???? | Elvis Duran said that he heard Harry’s single and it will be played on radio on April 7th.
 Nothing has been confirmed yet.